 Site Information: The climate location of the home is selected.
 There are four locations as options in Kansas.
 The zip code location feature will be used when in doubt of the nearest location.
 The appropriate utility vendors and fuel rates are selected.
-KHRC will provide an annual update of utility rates for the major fuel vendors in Kansas.
-Auditors will be expected to obtain local fuel rates which shall be updated at least annually.
+KHRC will provide an annual update of utility rates for the major fuel vendors in Kansas which will include the current SCC, option 1 modifier in effect (currently WPN 22-10).
+Auditors will be expected to obtain smaller vendor and local fuel rates which shall be updated at least annually and may also be modified using the current SCC, option 1 modifier.